 Frequently asked questions

-On average, Michigan drivers pay $948 per year for state minimum coverage and $2,309 for full coverage.
-The cost for car insurance varies by insurance company, driving record, age, location and the type of car you drive and coverage purchased.
-Your premium will likely be different from the average.
+On average, Michigan drivers pay $1,104 per year for minimum coverage and $2,691 for full coverage.
+However, the cost of car insurance varies by insurance company, driving record, age, location, vehicle and more.
+As such, you may pay more or less than average.

 Leaving the scene of an accident is considered a hit-and-run.
 Drivers who cause a hit-and-run in Michigan could face criminal charges, up to $10,000 in fines and up to 15 years in prison.
 Additionally, it will likely increase your car insurance rates significantly.

 In Michigan, most at-fault accidents will remain on your record for seven years.
 However, a hit-and-run is a criminal offense here, and the state takes these violations very seriously.
 A hit-and-run violation could stay on your record permanently as you will be charged with a criminal offense.